 Defensive Allocation Fund.
-For the fiscal years ended March 2022 and March 2021, one-month ended March 2020, and fiscal year ended February 2020, the Defensive Allocation Fund paid advisory fees to the Adviser in the amount of \$1,536,081, \$1,363,397, \$106,481, and \$1,329,560, respectively.
+For the fiscal years ended March 2023, 2022 and 2021, the Defensive Allocation Fund paid advisory fees to the Adviser in the amount of \$1,361,765, \$1,536,081, \$1,363,397, respectively.
 For the services it provides pursuant to the advisory agreement, the Adviser is entitled to a fee calculated at an annual rate of 0.10% of the Fund's average daily net assets.

 Taxable Bond Fund.
-For the fiscal years ended March 2022 and March 2021, one-month ended March 2020, and fiscal year ended February 2020, the Adviser was entitled to advisory fees in the amount of \$532,018, \$669,747, \$61,806, and \$637,920, respectfully, for the advisory services it provided to the Fund.
-The Adviser, however, has contractually agreed to waive its advisory fee from 0.25% to 0.08% through July 31, 2023.
-Therefore, for the fiscal years ended March 2022 and March 2021, one-month ended March 2020, and fiscal year ended February 2020, the Adviser waived \$361,770, \$455,428, \$42,028, and \$433,786, of the accrued advisory fees from the Fund.
+For the fiscal years ended March 2023, 2022 and 2021, the Adviser was entitled to advisory fees in the amount of \$467,477, \$532,018, \$669,747, respectfully, for the advisory services it provided to the Fund.
+The Adviser, however, has contractually agreed to waive its advisory fee from 0.25% to 0.08% through July 31, 2024.
+Therefore, for the fiscal years ended March 2023, 2022 and 2021, the Adviser waived \$317,884, \$361,770, \$455,428, of the accrued advisory fees from the Fund.
 This fee waiver arrangement may be terminated only by the Trust's Board of Trustees.

 Pursuant to an administrative services agreement with the Trust, the Adviser is entitled to a fee calculated at an annual rate of 0.10% of each Fund's average daily net assets for providing administrative services to the Funds.
 Such services include the review of shareholder reports and other filings with the SEC; oversight and management of the Fund's primary service providers; periodic due diligence reviews of the Funds' primary service providers; coordination and negotiation of all of the contracts and pricing relating to the Fund's primary service providers; providing information to the Independent Trustees relating to the review and selection of the Funds' primary service providers; coordination of quarterly and special board meetings; and all such other duties or services necessary for the appropriate administration of the Funds.
-Effective November 7, 2019, the Adviser, has contractually agreed to waive administrative services fees from 0.10% to 0.04%, 0.03%, 0.01%, and 0.03%, for the Equity Allocation Fund, Municipal Bond Fund, Defensive Allocation Fund and Taxable Bond Fund, respectively, through July 31, 2023.
+Effective November 7, 2019, the Adviser, has contractually agreed to waive administrative services fees from 0.10% to 0.04%, 0.03%, 0.01%, and 0.03%, for the Equity Allocation Fund, Municipal Bond Fund, Defensive Allocation Fund and Taxable Bond Fund, respectively, through July 31, 2024.
 This fee waiver arrangement may be terminated only by the Trust's Board of Trustees.
 Prior to November 7, 2019 the administrative services fee waiver was voluntary.